Idaho Court Records

 In Idaho, online access to court records is provided through the iCourt Project website.
 The project unifies court case information from participating courts in Idaho into a central database, allowing interested persons to gain access to court records through the online judicial system.
 To access a court record, interested persons may utilize the tools available on the iCourt Portal.

-This requires the requestor to conduct name-based or case-number based searches.
+This requires the requester to conduct name-based or case-number-based searches.

-To search for a criminal court record by name, the requesting party must typically provide the full names of either or both parties involved in the case—i.e plaintiff and/or the defendant.
+To search for a criminal court record by name, the requesting party must typically provide the full names of either or both parties involved in the case—i.e, plaintiff and/or the defendant.
 Where the plaintiff and/or defendant is a business or businesses, searches may be conducted by furnishing the search tool with the official business name of either or both parties.
-If some of the information required is not known, wild card searches may be conducted using a combination of the known information and the wild card symbols Similarly, case number-based searches require the requestor to provide a case number for the search, along with the approximate date the case was filed and/or heard (if known).
+If some of the information required is not known, wildcard searches may be conducted using a combination of the known information and the wildcard symbols.
+Similarly, case number-based searches require the requester to provide a case number for the search, along with the approximate date the case was filed and/or heard (if known).

 In addition to the above, some, but not all of Idaho trial courts and court clerks maintain independent websites and online repositories with which records can be retrieved.